aditi9991/WunderFleet/README.md

 2. Car Detail Activity screen shows the image of the vehicle and details and table , also a button to book for rent.

---The architecture used in MVVM tonsure separation of concerns.
+--The architecture used in MVVM to ensure separation of concerns.
 -- all network calls are made using RX retrofit library.